sindresorhus/eslint-plugin-unicorn/docs/rules/catch-error-name.md

 "unicorn/catch-error-name": [
 	"error",
 	{
-		"caughtErrorsIgnorePattern": "^_$"
+		"caughtErrorsIgnorePattern": "^error\\d*$"
 	}
 ]
 ```

 This option lets you specify a regex pattern for matches to ignore.
-The default allows `_` and descriptive names like `networkError`.
+The default allows descriptive names like `networkError`.

 With `^unicorn$`, this would fail: